LSU New Orleans Privateers men's basketball statistical leaders

-The New Orleans Privateers men's basketball statistical leaders are individual statistical leaders of the New Orleans Privateers men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
+The LSU New Orleans Privateers men's basketball statistical leaders are individual statistical leaders of the LSU New Orleans Privateers men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Privateers represent the University of New Orleans in the NCAA's Southland Conference.
+The Privateers represent LSU New Orleans (LSUNO) in the NCAA Division I Southland Conference.

-New Orleans began competing in intercollegiate basketball in 1969.
-The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but New Orleans' record books includes players in these stats before these seasons.
-These lists are updated through the end of the 2020–21 season.
+LSU New Orleans began competing in intercollegiate basketball in 1969 under that athletic identity, when the school was known as "Louisiana State University in New Orleans".
+In 1974, the institutional name changed to "University of New Orleans", with the athletic brand changing to "New Orleans".
+In July 2026, the university name and athletic identity changed again to the current "LSU New Orleans", coinciding with the school's return to the Louisiana State University System.
+The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but LSUNO's record books includes players in these stats before these seasons.
+These lists are updated through the end of the 2025–26 season.